ansible/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

    rtr1#sh run | i name
    hostname rtr1
    ip name-server 8.8.8.8 8.8.4.4
-   <<<rest of output removed for brevity>>>

 This is why Ansible roles can be simply thought of as deconstructed playbooks.
 They are simple, effective and reusable.
-Now another user can simply include the ``system-demo`` role instead of having to create a custom “hard coded” playbook.
+Now another user can simply include the ``system-demo`` role instead of having to create a custom "hard coded" playbook.

 Variable precedence
 -------------------